-To strengthen its control over the sustainability of its investments, Eurizon is assisted by due structures: the SRI Committee (Sustainable and Responsible Investments) - within the SGR and supporting the Chief Executive Officer - and the Sustainability Committee, an autonomous and independent body that helps with the management of Ethical Funds, composed of personalities of recognized probity and morality and directs the management of Ethical Funds.
+To strengthen its control over the sustainability of its investments, Eurizon is assisted by three structures: the SRI Committee (Sustainable and Responsible Investments) - within the SGR and supporting the Chief Executive Officer - and the Sustainability Committee, an autonomous and independent body that helps with the management of Ethical Funds, composed of personalities of recognized probity and morality and directs the management of Ethical Funds.
 The Committee is responsible for periodically monitoring the investment choices and the management strategy of these funds.

 The ESG and SRI principles are applied to all actively managed funds, both benchmark or flexible ones (ESG criteria are not applied to passive/indexed products or investment solutions such as, for example, funds of funds and retail portfolio and unit-linked management).
 ESG specialised products are created as part of the active management funds.